Chiptune-Anamnesis/ARDUINO-YM2149F/README.md

 - Relocates all user interface elements and inputs/outputs to the front of the board.
 - Signifigant re-writing of the code.
+- Signifigant options added for voice sound design and effects.
 - Completely CC controlled CC1-12.
 - Replaces the DIN5 connector with only 3.5mm TRS to conserve space.
 - Adds more default sound presets.